chupe/chupe/README.md

 Hi, my name is Adnan.

-I am a perfectionist by nature.

 I enjoy using open source technologies.

 I am privacy aware and support privacy respecting services.

-At the moment I am mastering Go.
+At the moment I am learning DSA stuff.

-I am looking to master systems programming.

 Currently working as an Asp.Net backend developer.

+I am looking to switch to systems programming.